Fibromyalgia Basics

 Making the Diagnosis

-If a provider is going to treat an MTP, they may look for additional evidence that they have located the heart of the MTP.
-Successful treatment results are only achieved if the provider has accurately identified your trigger point pain.
+If a provider plans to treat an MTP, they look for evidence they have located the heart of it.
+Otherwise, their treatment attempt will not be successful.

-“A ‘taut band’ must be present in a muscle to have an MTP,” says Barbara Headley, P.T., M.Sc., an experienced physical therapist and electromyographic researcher in Longmont, CO.
-However, taut bands can be present without trigger points.
-“Because MTPs cause a shortening of a group of muscle fibers,” says Headley, “the most common description of how an MTP feels is a ‘nodule.’”
-When muscle fibers shorten (bunch up in a sustained contraction), this causes pain where the muscle attaches to the bone.
+“A ‘taut band’ must be present in a muscle to have an MTP,” says Barbara Headley, P.T., M.Sc., a physical therapist and researcher in Longmont, CO.
+However, you can have taut or ropy bands without trigger points.
+“Because MTPs cause a shortening of muscle fibers,” says Headley, “they commonly feel like a nodule.”

-Pain and tenderness in your muscles can certainly exist without MTPs.
-Identifying the nodule as your trigger point pain, Headley uses the following guidelines:
+Muscle pain can certainly exist without MTPs.
+To identify the nodule as your trigger point pain, Headley uses the following guidelines:

 - A painful nodule must be found in a taut (ropy-like) band.